Indian Air Force: Training and education

 The Indian Armed Forces have set up numerous military academies across India for training its personnel, such as the National Defence Academy (NDA).
 Besides the tri-service institutions, the Indian Air Force has a Training Command and several training establishments.
 While technical and other support staff are trained at various Ground Training Schools, the pilots are trained at the Air Force Academy, Dundigul (located in Hyderabad).
 The Pilot Training Establishment at Allahabad, the Air Force Administrative College at Coimbatore, the Institute of Aerospace Medicine at Bangalore, the Air Force Technical College, Bangalore at Jalahalli, the Tactics and Air Combat and Defence Establishment at Gwalior, and the Paratrooper's Training School at Agra are some of the other training establishments of the IAF.

 Aircraft inventory

 The Indian Air Force has aircraft and equipment of Russian (erstwhile Soviet Union), British, French, Israeli, US and Indian origins with Russian aircraft dominating its inventory.
 HAL produces some of the Russian and British aircraft in India under licence.
 The exact number of aircraft in service with the Indian Air Force cannot be determined with precision from open sources.
 Various reliable sources provide notably divergent estimates for a variety of high-visibility aircraft.
-Flight International estimates there to be around 1,750 aircraft in service with the IAF, while the International Institute for Strategic Studies provides a similar estimate of 1,850 aircraft.
-Both sources agree there are approximately 900 combat capable (fighter, attack etc.) aircraft in the IAF.
+In 2025, IISS estimated that the IAF had approximately 1750 aircraft, including 721 combat capable fixed-wing aircraft.

 Multi-role fighters and strike aircraft

+The Indian Air Force has been reported to have a shortage of combat aircraft count.
+As of March 2025, the IAF has 31 combat squadrons as against a sanctioned strength of 42 squadrons.
+This strength is on par with the IAF's fighter fleet during the Indo-Pakistani war of 1965.
+The squadron strength of the IAF had peaked in 1996 at 41 squadrons but dwindled gradually to 35 units in 2013 and to 31 in 2025.
+In response, the Ministry of Defence appointed a five-member Empowered Committee for Capability Enhancement of IAF which analysed and reported the "key thrust areas and recommendations" necessary for "achieving the desired capability enhancement goals" to the Ministry.